 According to Muslim tradition, the recitations comprising the Qur’an were compiled in book form only after Muhammad’s death.
 Western scholars wish the compilers had ordered the recitations chronologically, but they did not.
-We also wish the Qur’an were rich in details identifying the situations its recitations addressed, so we might accurately determine the chronological order of its suras, or chapters, to better understand them.
-But they only allude to those situations.
+We also wish the Qur’an were rich in details identifying the situations its recitations addressed, so we might more accurately determine the chronological order of its suras, or chapters, to better understand them.
+But they very rarely do more than allude to those situations.

 - We all come to the Qur’an with some chronological sequence in mind, however tentative—or unacknowledged.
 Indeed, without a rudimentary chronology, the Qur’an becomes a hopeless muddle.

 - Given the gaps in our knowledge, we all work with an approximate Qur’an sequence.
 Nevertheless, not all approximations are equal: a well thought out approximation is far better than a poorly thought out one.

 The Nöldeke-Schwally chronology can doubtless be improved upon.
 Nevertheless, it has established itself among Western scholars as “a rule of thumb for the approximate order of the sūras in their chronological sequence.”
 And interpreting the Qur’an in accord with this chronology is far more productive than simply decrying the many lamentable gaps in our knowledge.
 Because, again, we all inevitably bring some chronological sequence to the Qur’an.

 Regarding Muslim chronologies, even versions of the chronology going back to Ibn cAbbas differ slightly.
 In any case, it’s worthwhile comparing the Western chronology above with an Ibn cAbbas chronology, this being cAbd al-Kafi’s version of the one given by cAta’.